 Sustainable Development Assessment

 The Design Change does not have an impact on the Sustainable Development Assessment.
 Since the design of the project itself does not change, but only the geographical boundary.
-The SDG impacts of the project all over Rwanda are expected to be the same.
+The SDG impacts of the project on the two added districts are expected to be the same.

 Monitoring and Reporting Plan